bensimkin/VendorConnect/API_DOCUMENTATION.md

 ---

+## 🔍 Implementation Notes

+### Database Schema Differences
+The actual database schema differs from the original documentation in several key ways:

+1. **No Client-Task Relationship**: The `client_task` table does not exist in the actual database.
+Tasks are not directly related to clients.

+2. **Task Template Integration**: Tasks can inherit data from templates, with template questions and checklists stored as JSON in the task record.

+3. **Role-Based Access Control**: The API implements strict role-based filtering:
+   - **Admins/Sub-Admins**: Can see all data
+   - **Requesters**: Only see tasks they created
+   - **Taskers**: Only see tasks they're assigned to

+4. **Field Naming**: The actual database uses `title` fields instead of `name` fields for statuses, priorities, and task types.

+### Missing Endpoints
+The following endpoints mentioned in the original documentation are not implemented:

+1. **Client-Task Relationships**: No direct client assignment to tasks
+2. **Task-Client APIs**: No endpoints for managing client-task relationships
+3. **Some Analytics Endpoints**: Limited analytics implementation
+4. **Webhook APIs**: Not implemented
+5. **Mobile-Specific APIs**: Not implemented
+6. **Import/Export APIs**: Not implemented

+### Response Format Changes
+The actual API uses a different response format:
+- Success responses include `success`, `message`, and `data` fields
+- Pagination is handled differently with separate `pagination` object
+- Error responses include `success: false` and error details

 ## 🎯 Conclusion

-This comprehensive API documentation covers all VendorConnect endpoints, providing developers with:
+This updated API documentation reflects the actual VendorConnect implementation, providing developers with:

-- **Complete endpoint coverage** for all system functionality
+- **Accurate endpoint coverage** based on real implementation
-- **Detailed request/response examples** with realistic data
+- **Correct request/response examples** with actual data structures
-- **Database operation mapping** showing which tables and columns are affected
+- **Real database operation mapping** showing actual table relationships
-- **Frontend page associations** linking APIs to user interface components
-- **Authentication requirements** and security considerations
-- **Error handling patterns** and response formats
+- **Role-based access control** documentation
+- **Template integration** details
+- **Field naming consistency** guidance

 The API follows RESTful conventions and provides consistent response formats across all endpoints.
 All endpoints return JSON responses with a standard structure including success status, messages, and data payloads.

-For integration questions or additional endpoint documentation, please refer to the development team or consult the internal API testing tools.
+**Important**: This documentation has been updated to reflect the actual implementation as of August 29, 2025.
+For the most current information, please refer to the development team or consult the internal API testing tools.